arrigonialberto86/funtime/transfer.md

 model.compile( optimizer =' rmsprop', loss =' categorical_crossentropy') # train the model on the new data for a few epochs model.fit_generator(...)
 ```

-We now freeze the top layers we have just trained and unfreeze the rest:
+We now freeze the top layers we have just trained and unfreeze the rest to allow fine-tuning in the following step:
 ```python
 for layer in model.layers[: 172]:
 layer.trainable = False